The sun is shining and the sky is blue. So, it’s time to get yourself to one of these amazing beer gardens in Liverpool.

 Offering drinkers an outstanding skyline view, yummy cocktails, beers, wines, barbecues and unencumbered sunshine throughout the day, HUS is one of the best beer gardens in Liverpool.

-With perfectly placed shaded areas, large benches and comfy sofa alcoves, it’s the ideal place to enjoy a large goblet of gin whilst you top up the tan.
+With perfectly placed shaded areas, large benches and comfy sofa alcoves, enjoy a large gin goblet and a slice of pizza.

-Decorated with plants, artwork and homely features, The Merchant’s beer garden feels like your in your mate’s cool back garden.
+Decorated with plants, artwork and homely features, The Merchant’s beer garden is a must-visit.

 We hope you enjoyed our guide to the best beer gardens in Liverpool.
 If you’re looking for more ways to have fun in the sun, check out 18 ways to enjoy the sun in Liverpool.